2025 MPBL season: Teams

 Teams were given until February 1 to submit their intent to compete, although some were given extensions.
 This season, 30 teams will compete, one more than the 29 teams of the previous two seasons.
 This makes it the second-biggest team pool in league history, only behind the 2019–20 season, which had 31 teams compete.
-However, the final lineup of teams as well as the division alignment is currently unannounced.

 Expansions, returnees, and contractions

 On January 16, commissioner Kenneth Duremdes announced that an expansion team based in Ilagan, Isabela will join the regional league this season.
-The team, later named the Ilagan Isabela Cowboys, was formally established on February 1, marking the first time the league has a team based in the Cagayan Valley region and will continue the expansion into Northern Luzon, following additions of the Pangasinan Heatwaves and the Abra Weavers last season.'
+The team, later named the Ilagan Isabela Cowboys, was formally established on February 1, marking the first time the league has a team based in the Cagayan Valley region and will continue the expansion into Northern Luzon, following additions of the Pangasinan Heatwaves and the Abra Weavers in the last season.'

 Three teams also made their return.
-After being absent in the last three seasons, the Basilan's MPBL team is set to return this season as the Basilan Viva Portmasters (initially the Basilan Starhorse), having competed in the 2019–20 season as the Basilan Steel, and as a guest team in the 2021 Preseason Invitational as the Basilan Jumbo Plastic.
+After being absent in the last three seasons, the Basilan's MPBL team returned as the Basilan Viva Portmasters (initially the Basilan Starhorse), having competed in the 2019–20 season as the Basilan Steel, and as a guest team in the 2021 Preseason Invitational as the Basilan Jumbo Plastic.
 Similarly, Cebu's MPBL team will also return for the first time since 2020, now known as the Cebu Classic.
 The Pasig City MPBL team is the last team to make its return, after not competing in the previous season.

 On the other hand, three teams made their departures.
 The Bicolandia Oragons and Iloilo United Royals left the league after competing in three of the last four seasons while the Negros Muscovados depart after two seasons.
 This means that Bicol Region and Western Visayas won't have any representatives for their respective regions.